omunroe-com/navewiki/[Extensibility]-Writing-DSLs.md

+<font color="red">**This page requires attention.
+Please help by fixing typos, broken examples, rewriting bits of text, etc. Consider editing this page and help us out in improving the Wiki!**</font>

 The CoffeeScript grammar is pretty flexible when it comes to writing a DSL.
 Implicit parentheses, commas and objects combine to give you an expressive language which compiles to good old JavaScript.
 The examples on this page assume a good level of knowledge of CoffeeScript.

 ### Implicit objects can be nested below a function call